MathOnco/valis/docs/html/_sources/README.rst.txt

 .. image::  https://github.com/MathOnco/valis/raw/main/docs/_images/merge_ome_tiff.png

 Warping points
 --------------
 Once the registration parameters have been found, VALIS can be used to warp point data, such as cell coordinates, mask polygon vertices, etc...
 In this example, slides will be registered, and the registration parameters will then be used warp cell positions located in a separate .csv.
 This accomplished by accessing the :code:`Slide` object associated with each registered slide.
-This is accomplished by passing the slide's filename (with or without the extension) to :code:`registrar.get_slide`.
+This is done by passing the slide's filename (with or without the extension) to :code:`registrar.get_slide`.
 This :code:`Slide` object can the be used to warp the individual slide and/or points associated with the un-registered slide.
-This can be useful in cases where one has already performed an analysis on the un-registered slides, but would now like to use that data for a larger spatial analysis.
+This can be useful in cases where one has already performed an analysis on the un-registered slides, as one can just warp the point data, as opposed to warping each slide and re-conducting the analysis.

 .. important::
     It is essential that the image from which the coordinates are derived has the same aspect ratio as the image used for registration.
 That is, the images used for registration must be scaled up/down versions of the image from which the coordinates are taken.
 For example, registration may be performed on lower resolution images (an upper image pyramid level), and applied to cell coordinates found by performing cell segmenation on the full resolution (pyramid level 0) image.
 The default is to assume that the points came from the highest resolution image, but this can be changed by setting :code:`pt_level` to either the pyramid level of the image the points originated, or its dimensions (width, height, in pixels).
 Also, the coordinates need to be in pixel units, not physical units.
 Finally, be sure that the coordinates are X,Y (column, row), with the origin being the top left corner of the image.

+In this first example, cell segmentation and phenotyping has already been performed on the unregistered images.
+We can now use the :code:`Valis` object that performed the registration to warp the cell positions to their location in the registered images.

 .. code-block:: python